todd/ruby-style-guide/README.md

     end
     ```

 * When assigning the result of a conditional expression to a variable, preserve the usual alignment of its branches.
+	* Never assign the output of an `if` statement to a variable (single line `if` statements are the exception).
+	* Never use `then` in `case` statements.
+Always put the condition on one line and the return on the next.

     ```Ruby
     # bad - pretty convoluted